adityas0204/fullstack-open/combined.md

 - Axios is listed under dependencies in _package.json_
   - The code was also downloaded, and can be found in the _node module_ directory
-- Also install _jason-server_ as a development dependency
+- Also install _json-server_ as a development dependency
   - This means it will only be used during development, not when app running in production

 ```